m0ru/bak/04_solution.md

 <!--TODO {describe why other architectures weren't used, i.e. mehr bezug zu state-of-the-art}-->

 <!--TODO  {describe why other architectures weren't used, i.e. mehr bezug zu state-of-the-art}
-* (angular-)mvc:
+* (Angular-)mvc:
 * mvvm
 * react
 * flux
-* elm-architecture: would require vdom (actually how flux/redux should look like. in angular we can't do `view : Model -> Html Msg`). purity of elm would be nice :3
+* elm-architecture: would require vdom (actually how flux/redux should look like. in Angular we can't do `view : Model -> Html Msg`). purity of elm would be nice :3
 * cyclejs mvi

 tbh, any of these architectures can solve the technical requirements